fivestarHoshi/gulp_starter_v0.0/README.md

 # gulp_tasks

-## A simple, easy to understand gulp tasks for biginners.
+## A simple, easy to understand gulp task for biginners.
-This is made by me from scratch in order to demonstrate how to handle and build a gulp tasks.
+This is made by me from scratch in order to demonstrate how to handle a gulp task.
 It's nice to understand gulp settings with this simple gulp settings.
 I try to keep this as possible as I can.

 ## Installation
 Open the terminal app and type the command lines below.